hxwang/Security-Summary/MTD/papers/file/mtd_csnd.md

 ### Summary
 This paper describes the scheme of model the moving targets with missions.
 Also they describe the policy of how moving target defense can be conducted to making attackers cost more efforts.

+### Comments
+- It is could be visualized the designed architecture and explain how it is beneficial.
+- I skip the details of the design.